 Visit to Reserva Ecologica Alturas de Banao.

 Visit to Soroa’s Orchid Garden, created by Cuban naturalist Tomás Camacho.

 Visit to Guama Cuban Crocodile Breeding Farm.

-Visit to the Museum of Natural History located at The University of Havana.
+Visit to the National Museum of Natural History.

 Enjoy a boat ride in Hatiguanico River for observation of typical flora and fauna.

 Bird watching in Zapata Swamp Natural Reserve and Las Salinas Wildlife Refuge.

 Relax by the beach of Cayo Jutias (Jutias Keys).

 Time to go swimming in the warm Caribbean Ocean.

 Cuba's nature displays the smallest of a number of